Kanye West Potentially Performing At Donald Trump Inauguration: How Does Kim Kardashian Feel?

 At this given point, considering what Hollywood Life has reported, it doesn’t seem as if Kim Kardashian stands a chance to stop her husband from performing at the inauguration if he’s offered the gig, which is just days away.

-In the midst of outlets claiming that Kanye West could potentially be performing for Donald Trump next week, it’s also been claimed that the rapper is planning to take a much-needed break from the music industry, with no plans to release any new music in the near future.
+In the midst of outlets claiming that Kanye West could potentially be performing for Donald Trump next week, it’s also been claimed that the rapper is planning to take a much-needed break from the music industry, with no plans to release any new music shortly.

 Insider close to West stress that the father-of-two is solely focusing on spending time with his wife and his two children, who he supposedly didn’t spend much time with last year due to his hectic work schedule ranging from his fashion show, the release of his album The Life of Pablo, and the accompanied Saint Pablo Tour.

 What do you make of Kanye West reportedly wanting to perform at the presidential inauguration next week — do you think he should do it?
-And if Kim was already so unhappy about his decision to meet up with Trump in December, should she condone her husband’s desire to attend an even bigger event for the 70-year-old this time around?
+And if Kim was already so unhappy about his decision to meet up with Trump in December, should she condone her West’s desire to attend an even bigger event for the 70-year-old this time around?

 [Featured Image by Drew Angerer/Getty Images]